martinkuba/martinkuba.github.io/_posts/2015-05-09-run-async-functions-in-sequence.md

 ---
 layout: post
 title: Run async functions in sequence
+comments: true
 ---

 A few times in the past I have had to dynamically create a list of asynchronous operations and run them sequentially.
+In this post, I will show how to accomplish this using promises.

 The [Q][Q] library shows how to do this.
 In summary, when we have an array of functions that return promises, we can do this:

 {% highlight javascript linenos %}
 var funcs = [f1, f2, f3, f4];